Maryland Swim for Life Course

 Swim for Life is an “at-your-own-risk” event - information on advisories will be communicated as available and each swimmer will make the individual choice to swim on race day.

 Safety: Safety support at the swim will be provided by the U.S. Coast Guard and their Auxiliary, Maryland Natural Resources Police, the Chesapeake Paddlers’ Association, the Kent and Queen Anne County Rescue Squad, and other local volunteer boaters and kayakers.

-Safety Boats: For your safety, USCG and NRP patrol boats are located near 3 locations: start/finish, half-way along the 2 ½ mile course (3rd buoy, 1 ½ miles upriver), and by the final buoy (5th buoy, 2 ½ miles upriver).
+Safety Boats: For your safety, USCG and NRP patrol boats will be situated along the course.
 Paddlers in kayaks will be stationed at all turn buoys and along the outside length of the course.
 Boston Whalers will also patrol swimmers along the course.
 Kayakers and Whalers will keep swimmers on course, provide swimmers food and drink, act as a buffer between swimmers and boat traffic, and be available for any water assistance.
 A local rescue boat with medic/dive personnel will also be on hand.